-Endocarditis is an infection of the heart's valves or inner lining.
-It occurs when germs get into the bloodstream and settle inside the heart, often on a valve .
+Endocarditis is an infection of the heart's valves and inner lining of the heart chambers.
+It occurs when germs get into the bloodstream and settle inside the heart, often on a valve.
 The infection is usually caused by bacteria.
-In rare cases, it is caused by fungi .
+In rare cases, it is caused by fungi.

 This infection can damage your heart.
 It needs to be treated right away.
 If it isn't treated, endocarditis can be deadly.

 What are the symptoms?